jbytecode/rcaller/CONTRIBUTING.md

 Stackoverflow is the defacto forum for nearly all tools in area of software.
 RCaller questions can be found using the tag **rcaller**.
 - [Questions on stackoverflow](https://stackoverflow.com/questions/tagged/rcaller).

+## Have problems?
+Please create an issue that adresses your problem.
+We will be happy to help to you.

 We are just here waiting to hear from you!